History of Native Americans in Baltimore

 The history of Native Americans in Baltimore and what is now Baltimore dates back at least 12,000 years.
 As of 2014, Baltimore is home to a small Native American population, centered in East Baltimore.
-The majority of Native Americans now living in Baltimore belong to the Lumbee, Piscataway, and Cherokee peoples.
-The Piscataway people live in Southern Maryland and are recognized by the state of Maryland.
-The Lumbee and Cherokee are Indigenous to North Carolina and neighboring states of the Southeastern United States.
-Many of the Lumbee and Cherokee migrated to Baltimore during the mid-20th century along with other migrants from the Southern United States, such as African-Americans and white Appalachians.
-The Lumbee are state recognized in North Carolina as the Lumbee Tribe of North Carolina, but have no state recognition in Maryland.
+The majority of citizens of federally recognized tribes living in Baltimore belong to the Cherokee and Lumbee peoples.
+The Cherokee and Lumbee are Indigenous to North Carolina and neighboring states of the Southeastern United States.
+Many of the Cherokee and Lumbee migrated to Baltimore during the mid-20th century along with other migrants from the Southern United States, such as African-Americans and white Appalachians.
 The Eastern Band of Cherokee Indians in North Carolina are a federally recognized tribe.
-There are three state recognized tribes in Maryland; the Piscataway-Conoy Tribe of Maryland, the Piscataway Indian Nation and Tayac Territory, and the Accohannock Indian Tribe.
+In 2026, the Lumbee Tribe of North Carolina was granted federal recognition as a tribe by an act of Congress that was signed by President Donald Trump.
+There are three state-recognized tribes in Maryland; the Piscataway-Conoy Tribe of Maryland, the Piscataway Indian Nation and Tayac Territory, and the Accohannock Indian Tribe, none of which have historic roots in Baltimore.
 Maryland has no federally recognized tribes, but consults with tribes with historic ties to Maryland, including several Iroquois tribes, two of the three Lenape tribes, and all three Shawnee tribes.